TIEmerald/KNVAppleKnowledgeBase/Threading/README.md

 > **Important:** Before you start terminating idle threads, you should always record a set of baseline measurements of your applications current performance.
 After trying your changes, take additional measurements to verify that the changes are actually improving performance, rather than hurting it.
 3. **Avoid Shared Data Structures** - Need try our best to minimize the communication and resources contention among your threads.
 4. **Threads and Your User Interface** - Always handle UI-related events in your application's main thread.
+5. **Be Aware of Thread Behaviours at Quick Time** - Normally, while an user quits an application, all detached threads (by default all threads which are not main thread) will be terminated immediately.
+If you want those works done by detached threads to be finished, you need configure those threads to be non-detached.
+6. **Handle Exceptions** - All un-catched exception in any thread will cause the application be terminated.
+> **Note:** In Cocoa, an NSException object is a self-contained object that can be passed from thread to thread once it has been caught.
+7. **Terminal Your Threads Cleanly** - The best way for a thread to exit is naturally, by letting it reach the end of its main entry point routine.
+8. **Thread Safety in Libraries** - When developing libraries, you must assume that the calling application is multithreaded or could switch to being multithreaded at any time.